 Sadly, I gained some weight following the death of my mother to breast cancer she was 56, but still kept off 30kg from my previous max.

-I’m am now here to share my journey, help others, share knowledge, news and share some recipes!
+For now my goals are to share knowledge, news and share some recipes!